 Below are summaries of verdicts and settlements from recent Alabama sex abuse lawsuits.

-- $1,500,000 Settlement: After sexually molesting a fourth grade student in his class on more than one occasion, and being charged but not prosecuted for the incident, the school board reinstated the teacher where he continued to sexually abuse students.
+- $1,500,000 Settlement: After sexually molesting a fourth-grade student in his class on more than one occasion, and being charged but not prosecuted for the incident, the school board reinstated the teacher, where he continued to sexually abuse students.
 He was later convicted of sexually abusing over 20 girls and sentenced to 17 years in prison.
-A group of 5 of the victims sued to the school board for negligently retaining the teacher and the case settled.
+A group of 5 of the victims sued the school board for negligently retaining the teacher, and the case was settled.

 - $25,000,000 Verdict: Plaintiff Jane Doe, an 11-year-old minor, was invited to spend the night at her friend M.G’s house in Lee County, AL. M.G. lived with her parents, defendants Kevin and Jennifer Golden.
 Late in the evening, Jane Doe, M.G., and another invitee got into bed to watch a movie before going to sleep.
 M.G. and the other invitee fell asleep during the movie, while Jane Doe remained awake.
 Kevin Golden, who was alone at the house with the girls, allegedly went into the bedroom, molested Jane Doe, and took photographs/videos.
 When he left, Jane Doe called her parents.
 Plaintiffs claimed that Jennifer Golden knew or should have known that Kevin Golden was a sexual predator.
 Plaintiffs further alleged that Jennifer Golden went out that evening, became intoxicated, was arrested for driving under the influence, and spent the night at the Lee County jail.

-- $500,000 Settlement: Defendant First Baptist Church of Spanish Fort allegedly organized a “Family Fun Day,” which included a picnic, on the church grounds located at 8253 Spanish Fort Boulevard in Spanish Fort, AL. Plaintiff minor child, who was nine years old at the time, attended the “Family Fun Day” picnic with her older brother.
+- $500,000 Settlement: Defendant First Baptist Church of Spanish Fort allegedly organized a “Family Fun Day,” which included a picnic, on the church grounds in Spanish Fort, AL. The plaintiff’s nine-year-old minor child attended the “Family Fun Day” picnic with her older brother.
 Defendant Walter Bowen, the church’s music minister, allegedly led the minor child into a room within the church sanctuary and sexually molested her.

 - $700,000 Settlement: The Archdiocese of Mobile admitted that 13 members of its clergy had sexually abused children and paid out roughly $700,000 in settlements and other costs to a group of 18 victims.